sebastiangreger/kirby3-commentions/README.md

 'sgkirby.commentions.avatarurls' => true,
 ```

+_NB.
+This setting only ensures that valid avatar URLs from incoming webmentions are stored.
+Downloading, storing, and displaying theme has to be implemented separately, using the `$page->commentions()` page method described above._

 ### Spam protection

 The plugin provides several means to block comment spam; all active by default, these can be deactivated by adding the following setting and then remove any undesired methods: